JCSDA/jedi-docs/docs/developer/building_and_testing/unit_testing.rst

 .. warning::

-   The **compare.sh** script may have problems if you run with multiple processors.
+   The **compare.py** script may have problems if you run with multiple processors.

 .. _test-framework: